The High Plains bomb cyclone has exploded — a report from ground zero - ImaGeo

 The High Plains bomb cyclone has exploded — a report from ground zero

 As I’m writing this at 11:30 a.m. on March 13, 2019, winds are gusting above 45 miles per hour, snow is blowing horizontally outside my patio window, and the lights in my home are flickering.
-I hope manage to get this story posted before the electricity goes out…
+I hope that I manage to get this story posted before the electricity goes out…

 Winter Storm Ulmer is intensifying over the High Plains and going through a process known as “bombogenesis.”
 You can see its evolution today in the animation above, consisting of infrared imagery from the GOES-16 weather satellite.

 The false color scheme is known as “Air Mass RGB.”
 Meteorologists use it to identify temperature and moisture characteristics of an air mass surrounding and within large storms like this one.
-In the animation above, reddish areas are indicative of high “potential vorticity,” which, as the name suggests, is related to the development of cyclonic features.
+In the animation, reddish areas are indicative of high “potential vorticity,” which, as the name suggests, is related to the development of cyclonic features.

 Bombogenesis happens when a mid-latitude cyclone like this one intensifies explosively, with the central barometric pressure dropping very rapidly.
-When this happens, meteorologists often will call it a “bomb cyclone.”
+When this occurs, meteorologists often will call it a “bomb cyclone.”

 According to NOAA: